usf-portal/his4936-dh1-project-template/docs/initial_findings.md

 ![image](imgs/8.png)

 The visualization above is of packed bubbles, this was also created inside of Tableau.
 The higher the negativity rating the larger the bubble, and the higher the positivity rating the deeper the tone of purple the higher the positivity rating.
 The deeper the yellow hue the lower the positivity rating is.
 The names are also listed, so once you are aware of the way the data is being presented, differences in size and color which indicate differences in the data become evident.
 Take for example, the name Charles appears towards the bottom and has the deepest hue of purple of all the bubbles, it also appears relatively small.
-Without clocking on the name charles, I already know that it has a high positivity rating due to the color and a low negativity rating due to size.
+Without clicking on the name Charles, I already know that it has a high positivity rating due to the color and a low negativity rating due to size.

 ![image](imgs/9.png)